camunda/camunda-docs-manual/content/webapps/cockpit/extend/plugins.md

 When a user clicks on the **Login** button of the login form, the plugin points `#result` function is called.
 Your [Login Plugin](#login) can react to the data that this data plugin will retrieve.

 This plugin point is available for all web apps.
-Just change the conical app name for the respective webapp (`tasklist.login.data`, `admin.login.data`, `welcome.login.data`).
+Just change the canonical app name for the respective webapp (`tasklist.login.data`, `admin.login.data`, `welcome.login.data`).

 ## Route